Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 36. The Speakeasy Rooftop Bar

 This rooftop bar at Hotel Muse is inspired by the Prohibition Era.
-Its Art Deco style architecture isn’t something you typically see in Bangkok and it’s what sets it apart from all the other rooftop bars.
+Its Art Deco style architecture isn’t something you typically see in Bangkok and is what sets it apart from all the other rooftop bars.

-37. Above Eleven
+- Above Eleven

 Hotels that Are Instagram-Worthy

-38. 137 Pillars Suites and Residences
+39. 137 Pillars Suites and Residences

 Its rooms are a blend of traditional Thai design and modern elegance, and the rooftop infinity pool views here are simply hypnotizing.

-39. SO Sofitel Bangkok
+40. SO Sofitel Bangkok

 SO Sofitel Bangkok offers four distinctive room types in the theme of water, earth, wood, and metal.

-40. Tower Club at lebua
+41. Tower Club at lebua

 If you’ve done some research for your Bangkok trip, you’ll probably recognize Tower Club from Instagram pictures of Bangkok.

-41. The Salil Hotel Sukhumvit 57 – Thonglor
+- The Salil Hotel Sukhumvit 57 – Thonglor

-42. Hotel Once Bangkok
+- Hotel Once Bangkok

 Other Fun Photo Ops Around Bangkok